 This new-found passion for technology developed through my time at Hamilton College despite my official concentrations in Government and Economics.
 I think it stems back to my simply wanting to know how everything works.
 Technology and computers just came naturally to me.
 I began designing websites as a hobby and to make some extra money while in school and quickly realized the internet offered unlimited creative and financial opportunities.
-With a rigorous basketball schedule throughout my entire college career and my other academic concentrations, I didn’t formally study IT nor travel abroad.
+With a rigorous basketball schedule throughout my college career and my other academic concentrations, I didn’t formally study IT nor travel abroad.
 To make up for that I applied for the Thomas J. Watson Fellowship after I graduated and was lucky enough to get accepted.
-I spent the next year on a jaunt through Portugal, Spain, Singapore, Malaysia, Thailand, Micronesia, Guam, and the Marshall Islands studying how different countries were incorporating the “internet” into their existing technological infrastructures.
+I spent the next year on a jaunt through Portugal, Spain, Singapore, Malaysia, Thailand, Micronesia, Guam, and the Marshall Islands studying how different countries were incorporating the world wide web and the “internet” into their existing technological infrastructures.
 My technology passions were finally in full swing.
 One of my destinations was a small Micronesian island state called Yap far out into the Pacific Ocean.
-After being greeted by bare-breasted women as I deborded the plane there I actually bumped into an island native who had attended Hamilton!
+After being greeted by native bare-breasted women as I deboarded the plane in Yap I miraculously bumped into an island native who had attended Hamilton!
 I felt like my entire year abroad had similar coincidences.
 For instance, there were only 60 Watson Fellows traveling the world that year and I randomly came across another Watson Fellow in Thailand.
 The odds of that are about 1 in 100 Million!